 If yes - please link to the relevant policy/guidelines/documentation.

-If yes - does this project have mechanisms for detecting and moderating innappropriate/illegal content?
+If yes - does this project have policies and processes for detecting and moderating innappropriate/illegal content?

-If yes - please describe the mechanism for detecting, reporting and removing innapropriate/illegal content (Please include the average response time for assessment and/or action.
+If yes - please describe the policies and processes for detecting, reporting and removing innapropriate/illegal content (Please include the average response time for assessment and/or action.
 Link to any policies or descriptions of how inappropriate content is handled):

 As stated above, the platform is not intended for collecting, storing, or distributing content

 Does this project facilitate interactions with or between users or contributors?